Some of the most common home insurance discounts include lower premiums for installing fire and security alarms.

 You don’t want to spend more on home insurance than you have to – and you shouldn’t.
 Our whole jam is to help you get easy, reliable coverage at a great price.
-That’s why we help you take advantage of every available home insurance discount.
+That’s why we want to help you find all the home insurance discounts you can.

 Insurance companies may differ on which type of system qualifies for a discount.
-Most only accept centrally monitored systems, but at Kin, local, direct, central, automatic, and smart home verified systems are eligible.
+Most only accept centrally monitored systems.

 These devices are getting more affordable each day, and many water detection systems are smartphone-ready so you can get leak alerts anywhere.
 Some systems even have automatic water shut-offs.
 Because water damage can be costly, insurers are eager to reward homeowners who take measures to reduce or offset the chance of leaks.

-In an effort to reduce carbon footprints and paper use, many insurance companies (Kin included) are encouraging policyholders to go green and manage their policies online.
+In an effort to reduce carbon footprints and paper use, many insurance companies (Kin included) encourage policyholders to go green and manage their policies online.
 In many cases, this is a $10 discount – not bad for something you might’ve been planning to do regardless.

 You may qualify for discounts if your home belongs to a homeowners association, is in a mobile park, or is part of a secured community.
-The logic here is that HOAs and mobile home parks typically have quality standards for home maintenance.
-A well managed home may have fewer liability exposures.
+This is because HOAs and mobile home parks typically have quality standards for home maintenance.
+A well-maintained home may have fewer liability exposures.
 Plus, these communities may have neighborhood watches that decrease break-ins.

 Similarly, a home in a secured community means it has a single entry, 24-hour security patrol, pass-key gates at all entrances, or 24-hour manned gates.
 Homes in these communities are more difficult to burglarize and therefore more attractive to insurance companies.

-Homeowners 50 and older are eligible for discounts because with age comes wisdom!
+With age comes wisdom!
 At least from a risk perspective, older homeowners tend to be responsible.
-They are home more often, which may deter break-ins.
-They also typically don’t throw rambunctious parties that could quickly become a liability.
+They’re also home more often, which may deter break-ins, and they typically don’t throw rambunctious parties that could quickly become a liability.

 Buying a new home is exciting, and many insurers want to be your first pick for protecting it.
 That’s why insurance companies often offer a discount if you bought your home within the last 12 months.

 Homeowners insurance companies often charge a small processing fee (like $3) per premium installment payment.
-That isn’t much, but it can add up if you opt for a 10-pay installment plan – you’d pay $30 extra over the course of the year.
-That’s why some companies offer a small discount to encourage paying the premium all at once.
+That doesn’t sound like much, but it can add up.
+If you opt for a 10-pay installment plan, you’d pay $30 extra over the course of the year, so some companies offer a small discount to encourage paying the premium all at once.